genarominetto/dict_to_pattern/README.md

 # Dict to Pattern

-This project provides a scaffolding tool for creating code structures based on design patterns from the book **"Design Patterns: Elements of Reusable Object-Oriented Software."** The end in mind is to create a scaffolder for each design pattern in the book.
+This project provides a scaffolding tool for creating complete python programs based on design patterns from the book **"Design Patterns: Elements of Reusable Object-Oriented Software."** The end in mind is to create a scaffolder for each design pattern in the book.

 Currently, it only supports the Facade design pattern.